1. Choose Add Google Drive and login with the Google Drive account you want to use with Insync.

 1. Click on your Google Drive account (headshot with Google Drive icon) on the top bar.
 Go to My Drive on the left-hand panel.

-2. To sync multiple items, toggle the Selective Sync icon on the upper right-hand corner.
+2. To sync multiple items from the cloud to your local machine, toggle the Cloud Selective Sync icon on the upper right-hand corner.
 Mark the boxes beside each file or folder you want to sync.

 3. To sync all of the files inside your My Drive, click